nplutt/aws/examples/angular_pipeline/README.md

 };
 ```

-The next step is to add the following test and build commands to the `package.json` file:
+The next step is to add the test and build commands that will be used in AWS Codebuild to the `package.json` file.
 ```javascript
 "test:ci": "ng test --browser=ChromeHeadlessCI --code-coverage=true --single-run=true",
 "build:ci": "ng build --target=production --environment=prod --deploy-url=domain.com",
 ```

-Now that the build commands have been added to the `package.json` file, a `buildspec.yaml` file must be created.
+Now that the build commands have been added to the `package.json` file, a `buildspec.yml` file must be created in the
-The `buildspec.yaml` file holds all of the build commands that will be run during the build process.
-The below file
+root of the Angular project.
+The `buildspec.yml` file holds all of the build commands that will be run during the
-is an example of a build that works for this example.
+build process.
+Below is an example of a `buildspec.yml` for this tutorial.
 ```yaml
 version: 0.2